Data Visualisation Tools

 • It offers a variety of features and benefits

-• Helps organizations visualize and analyze their data
+• Helps organisations visualise and analyse their data

 • Can be used to create dashboards and reports -Is easy to use and learn